rethinkdb/horizon/client/README.md

 ### Anonymous

 The second auth type is anonymous.
 If anonymous authentication is enabled in the config, any user requesting anonymous authentication will be given a new JWT, with no other confirmation necessary.
-The server will create a user entry in the users table for this jwt, with no other way to authenticate as this user than by passing the jwt back.
+The server will create a user entry in the users table for this JWT, with no other way to authenticate as this user than by passing the JWT back.
 (This is done under the hood with the jwt being stored in localStorage and passed back on subsequent requests automatically).

 ``` js
 const horizon = Horizon({ authType: 'anonymous' });
 ```

-This type of authentication is useful when you need to differentiate users but don't need to identify them separately but each will be doing private things in your application.
+This type of authentication is useful when you need to differentiate users but don't want to use a popular 3rd party to authenticate them.
+This is essentially the means of "Creating an account" or "Signing up" for people who use your website.

 ### Token